List of Deltora Quest characters: Grey Tide

 The final opponent for the protagonists of Deltora.
 The Grey Tide is a massive, growing creature made of a gray, poisonous slime that lived deep beneath the center of The City of the Rats but was far above the Pirran Caverns.
 It is the enemy's secret weapon.
-It is awoken when all four Sisters are destroyed, to grow until its poison sweeps over Deltora.
+It is awoken when all four Sisters are destroyed, to grow until its poison sweeps over all of Deltora, likely to make the country physically a part of the Shadowlands.
 The idea supposedly originated in a Tenna Birdsong Tale, in which the singing of four sisters kept a monster imprisoned until a sorcerer killed them.
 This sorcerer clearly is the Shadow Lord, whom it amused to watch his enemy re-enact the story and in the act annihilate his country.
 The Shadow Lord's plan was simple: if the Four Sisters remained, Deltora would starve.
 If they were destroyed, the chemical substance would spread all the way across Deltora, smothering the land and killing every living thing (making it checkmate).
 The only weapon against it was dragon fire.
 Therefore, Lief summoned Veritas, Hopian, Forta, Fortuna, Fidelis, Honora, and Joyeu to burn it away.
 The Ak-Baba were sent to defend the Grey Tide, but they were defeated by the dragons and their bodies became consumed by the Grey Tide as well.
 Before it could grow too large, the dragons managed to burn the Grey Tide, causing it to wither and die.